cognitedata/oryx/README.md

 It's also possible to catch errors using the `catch` handler _after_ e.g `fetch`.
-The function takes an `errorHandler` that is given the returned error and produces a new `HttpHandler` that may then decide to transform the error and continue processing, or fail with an error.
+The function takes an `errorHandler` that is given the returned error and produces a new `HttpHandler` that may then decide to transform the error and continue processing or fail with an error.
 This is very helpful when a failed request not necessarily means an error, e.g if you need to check if an object with a given id exists at the server.

 ```fs